smagnani96/eBPF_TrafficAnalyzer/README.md

 Highly recommended to be used within the [Polycube](https://github.com/polycube-network/polycube) framework.

-## Tcp traffic Analyzer
+## Multiprotocol traffic Analyzer (WIP)

-This section covers the main feature of this project, the program [feature\_extractor\_tcp.c](./src/feature_extractor_tcp.c).
+This section covers the main feature of this project, the [feature\_extractor\_all.c](./src/feature_extractor_all.c) program.

-It is used to extract information concerning some TCP connection passing through the network interface.
+This is still a work in progress program which will be developed later.

 Two parameters are vital:

 * N_PACKET, the number of packet which can hold the metric exported (BPF map)
 * N_SESSION, the number of session whose packets should be taken into account

+The current filtered protocols are:

+* TCP
+* UDP
+* ICMP

-When booted of course the program does not know which session should start monitoring, so it will consider all passing session if there is enough space.
+When booted of course the program does not have any information about which packet has to be captured or not (if belonging to a TCP session), so it will consider all passing packet if there is enough space.

-Every packet belonging to those session is analyzed, and some information are stored in the metric map to be consulted later on.
+Every packet belonging to a current tracked TCP session or to one of the other considered protocols is analyzed, and some information are stored in the metric map to be consulted later on.

 When there is no enough space for more packet to be stored the program ignores the following packets for *RESTART_TIME* nanoseconds.